Egyptian National Railways: Sleeper trains

 The Alexandria–Cairo–Luxor–Aswan route is served daily in both directions by air-conditioned sleeper trains of Abela Egypt.
 This service is especially attractive to tourists who can spend the night on the train as it covers the stretch between Cairo and Luxor.
 A luxury express train also links Cairo with Marsa Matruh towards the Libyan border.

 Bus and ferry services

 ENR serves a number of places by bus services including Abu Simbel (bus/ferry), Sharm el Sheik, Siwa Oasis, and Hurghada.
-In 1936, the company owned 64 buses, 6 steamships, 12 barges, 18 pontoon boats.
+In 1936, the company owned 64 buses, 6 steamships, 12 barges, and 18 pontoon boats.

+Challenges

 Accidents

 Railways in Egypt have been notorious for many accidents mainly due to poor maintenance.
 The most recent accidents include: